webqit/oohtml/explainer.md

 ### Features Missing in HTML, Also Missing in Web Components

-+ **A Roles Model.** We've historically lacked a way to find elements by roles and subroles.
++ **A Roles API.** We've historically lacked a way to access elements by roles and subroles.
 Web Components still did not provide a way to access components and subcomponents by their roles.
 We see our markup somewhat following a *roles* model but lack a standard way to draw the role-to-role relationships.
-We resort to CSS class-naming conventions to try to achieve this but acquire more of a problem than a solution; and we lose so much time in the process!
+We resort to CSS class-naming conventions (like [BEM](https://getbem.com)) to try to achieve this but acquire more of a problem than a solution; and we lose so much time in the process!

     A good case study is [this dialog-modal example](https://www.w3.org/TR/wai-aria-practices/examples/dialog-modal/dialog.html#sc1_label) on WAI-ARIA Practices.
 Here we find a collection of widgets each with the role `role="dialog"` and structural class names like `class="dialog_label"`, `class="dialog_form"`, `class="dialog_form_item"`, `class="label_text"`, `class="dialog_desc"`, `class="dialog_form_actions"`, etc. With some effort, we can figure out the role structure of the first dialog to be:

     ```html
     dialog                                   -      <div role="dialog">
       |-label                                -        <h2 id="dialog1_label" class="dialog_label">
       |-form                                 -        <div class="dialog_form">
       |  |-item (Street)                     -          <div class="dialog_form_item">
       |  |-item (City)                       -          <div class="dialog_form_item">
       |  |-item (State)                      -          <div class="dialog_form_item">
       |  |-item (Zip)                        -          <div class="dialog_form_item">
       |  |-item (Special instructions)       -          <div class="dialog_form_item">
       |-form_actions                         -        <div class="dialog_form_actions">
     ```

-    We find the associated JavaScript to be tightly-coupled to the implementation details of the component (with queries like `element.parentNode`, `getElementById()`), rather than the more bankable role structure of the component (something like `dialog->label`, `dialog->form`, etc).
+    Now, we find the associated JavaScript to be tightly-coupled to the implementation details of the component (with queries like `element.parentNode`, `getElementById()`), and here comes the specificity wars and volatility associated with this approach.
+Contrast this with a more bankable roles API (in a form like `dialog->label`, `dialog->form`, etc) that lets a component hide its implementation details.
+(See the point with Stuart P.'s [Parts and Walls](https://github.com/stuartpb/pwalls-spec) proposal from 2015.)

-    So far, Web Components has seen the point with exposing a component's internals by name:
+    So far, Web Components has seen the point with exposing a component's internals by name.
+We have:
     + Shadow Parts - for styling purposes;
     + Slots - for composition purposes.

     What's missing everywhere is a structural API for applications.
-(See the point with Stuart P.'s [Parts and Walls](https://github.com/stuartpb/pwalls-spec) proposal from 2015.)

-    But should this be considered as an addition to Custom Elements?
-We've got to look at the bigger picture of the HTML language as a whole, and this I come bringing in this suite as [*Scoped HTML*](#scoped-html).
+    But, should this be considered as an addition to Custom Elements?
+Here is where we've got to look at the bigger picture of the HTML language as a whole, and this I come bringing in this suite as [*Scoped HTML*](#scoped-html).

 + **Bindings.** Our idea of a UI component is of a UI block that is bound to a corresponding part of an application.
 We want to be able to keep the UI in sync with application state without having to manually track and apply changes.
 This magic has swept modern UI develipment so much that every framework out there is featuring the joint concept of *bindings* and *reactivity*.
 This is where these frameworks have got to really outshine the platform.
-We now see this as a critically needed feature on the platform, no longer a nice to have.
-(I found [this early-stage idea](https://discourse.wicg.io/t/extension-of-template/447) for a template syntax by Jonathan Kingston way back in 2014.
+This becomes a critically-needed feature on the platform if we must natively drive UI development.
+(I found [this early-stage idea](https://discourse.wicg.io/t/extension-of-template/447) for a template syntax by Jonathan Kingston all the way from 2014.
 See it come back in [this proposal](https://github.com/whatwg/html/issues/2254) from 2017.)

-    While the first wave of ideas have considered a new `{{` syntax `}}` on top of HTML, we find that the platform already has what it takes to unlock this feature, by building on the language's existing provision for logic.
+    While these first wave of ideas have considered a new `{{` syntax `}}` on top of HTML, we find that the platform already has what it takes to unlock this feature, considering the language's existing provision for logic.
 I explored this possibility of using standard scripts in HTML for reactve presentational logic and come bringing it as [*Scoped JS*](#scoped-js).

 ### Features Exclusive to the Shadow DOM, but Fundamentally Needed in HTML as a Whole

-+ **Slots-Based Composition.** Slots-Based composition is one killer feature to come to HTML.
-Unfortunately, it was imagined for use only in the Shadow DOM, whereas, in fact, the use case is everywhere as long as the UI is concerned.
++ **Slots-Based Composition.** Slots-based composition is one killer feature to come to HTML.
+Unfortunately, it was imagined for use only in the Shadow DOM, whereas, in fact, the usecase of composition is everywhere as long as the UI is concerned.
 Even as it is, the whole idea of slots-based composition falls apart for apps that have to render server-side as the Shadow DOM still can't be serialized for client-side hydration.
-But since the Shadow DOM is all we've got for this, we're now having to [think counter-intuitive to its concept of encapsulation](https://github.com/w3c/webcomponents/blob/gh-pages/proposals/Declarative-Shadow-DOM.md), just so we could have it for [a more general usecase](https://www.petergoes.nl/blog/my-stab-at-rendering-shadow-dom-server-side/)!
+And since the Shadow DOM is all we've got for this, we're now having to [think counter-intuitive to its concept of encapsulation](https://github.com/w3c/webcomponents/blob/gh-pages/proposals/Declarative-Shadow-DOM.md), just so we could have it for [a more general usecase](https://www.petergoes.nl/blog/my-stab-at-rendering-shadow-dom-server-side/)!

     For a moment, how about slots-based composition for HTML generally?
 That could save us from looking to the Shadow DOM for something it wasn't designed for!
 This is the prospect for us in the [*HTML Partials*](#html-partials) feature of this suite.

-+ **Scoping.** One of the earliest of our needs in HTML is scoping - a way to keep things out of the browser's global scope.
-Having CSS run in one global scope has been much of a pain until now.
-While the case for Scoped CSS has long been established, it happened that we took back the fine step we made toward this direction in favour of the Shadow DOM's encapsulation.
-What we've realized at this point is that we don't need the Shadow DOM as much as we need to scope some CSS.
-Specificity is a common design problem and should be given a *handy* solution.
-A number of developers in the community are joining the call to return Scoped CSS.
-And the fact that many frameworks are currently offering this feature is another big measure of the usecase.
-Making this a general feature, and not just a feature of the Shadow DOM, is everyone's position.
++ **Scoping.** We've long ago realized the need for scoping in HTML - a way to keep things out of the browser's global scope.
+We tasted Scoped CSS but were forced to drop it in favour the Shadow DOM's encapsulation.
+What we've realized at this point is that the Shadow DOM doesn't fit the generic usecase of being able to scope a stylesheet.
+We're now back to the *selector wars* as we style in the open HTML.

+    The time is now, more than ever, right to return Scoped CSS as we look to the platform to better support modern UI development.
+Why, even frameworks out there can see this as a great feature for the UI.
+Making this a general language feature, and not just a feature of the Shadow DOM, is everyone's position.

-    Now, we find the problem we're trying to solve with Scoped CSS also present with scripts (usually presentational logic) that have to use CSS selectors to manipulate the document.
+    At the same time, we find the problem we're trying to solve with Scoped CSS also present with scripts (usually presentational logic) that have to use CSS selectors to manipulate the document.
 And while selecting by IDs would give perfect specificity, a terrible challenge lies in writing collision-free names, as IDs, like CSS selectors, also share one global namespace - a problem that has been underdiscussed.
-This gives us three things to wrestle with at the global level: CSS selectors, IDs, and scripts.
-But why, we can find a *consistent way* to keep all three out of a global scope.
-And this is what I come bringing in this suite as *Scoped HTML*, *Scoped CSS*, and *Scoped JS*!
+This has given us three things to wresttle with at the global level: CSS selectors, IDs, and, by extension, scripts.
+This proposal soughts to address all three scoping issues with three new language features: [*Scoped HTML*](#scoped-html), [*Scoped CSS*](#scoped-css), and [*Scoped JS*](#scoped-js)!

 ## Introducing CHTML - One More Technology Suite, Side-By-Side With Web Components

 CHTML is a suite of new DOM features that brings language support for modern UI development paradigms: a component-based architecture, data binding, and reactivity.
 It aims to make it possible to build functional user interfaces out of language primitives and native APIs.
-This way, we can bank more on the platform and less on abstractions.
+This will be helping us bank more on the platform and less on abstractions.

 Now, instead of introducing totally new ideas, CHTML chooses to *look within* to find new possibilities with existing platform features.
-It is designed to work side-by-side with Web Components and to bring some of Shadow DOM's exclusive features to the language generally.
+It is designed to work side-by-side with Web Components and to bring some of Shadow DOM's exclusive features to the open HTML.

-CHTML's development has been driven by real-world usecases with a working prototype currently obtainable from the [Web-Native](https://web-native.dev) project.
+\* I'm excited to say that CHTML is already a working prototype today and obtainable from the [Web-Native](https://web-native.dev) project.
+By simply including the polyfill on a page, the ideas discussed here can be seen.
+In fact, the Web-Native website is a live example of CHTML at work.

 ### Scoped HTML